Royal Orthopaedic Hospital in UK Picks Cybernet for new OR Computers

 Royal Orthopaedic hospital had been using the same computers for the past ten years with some rather poor results.
-Teaming up with Parity Medical, a local reseller in the UK, to meet their medical computer needs saw them receiving terrible customer service and a collection of Onyx ZEUS PCs that suffered regular breakdowns and malfunctions.
-Despite having all of their computers under 5 year warranties, the Royal Orthopaedic team lamented that Parity Medical customer support would take considerably long stretches of time to address their concerns and return computers that were sent back to them for repairs.
+Teaming up with a local reseller in the UK to meet their medical computer needs saw them receiving spotty customer service and a collection of medical computers from a different manufacturer that suffered regular breakdowns and malfunctions.
+Despite having all of their computers under 5 year warranties, the Royal Orthopaedic team lamented that customer support would take considerably long stretches of time to address their concerns and return computers that were sent back to them for repairs.
 They knew for a while a change needed to be made and in late 2019, they finally decided to entertain the idea of new computers.

 The team knew they needed two types of hardware for their new rollout.
 Firstly, they needed a traditional medical panel PC that they could wall mount and deploy across their 12 operating theaters and recovery bays.
 For their more portable computer carts, they needed a battery powered solution that could be equipped onto a cart and used in conjunction with scanning hardware to scan and track equipment used during patient surgeries.

-Finally, the last thing the team wanted was to fall into another relationship like the one they had with Parity Medical.
+Finally, the last thing the team wanted was to fall into another difficult relationship with their supplier.
 As such, partnering directly with a manufacturer who could promise quick response times and more comprehensive support would be just as essential as any technical specifications on their list of must-haves.

 The IT team at Royal Orthopaedic had started by searching for a cart for their portable computer solution.
 Having found a cart they liked, they began a search for a compatible portable medical computer that could be equipped onto their Ergotron carts.
 That’s what ultimately took them to Cybernet’s CyberMed NB24 model.